nickeax/simple-framework/README.md

 **AddEntry()/GetEntry()**
 The class method **CreateHash()** is used to create the index at which to store the incoming item or retrieve an existing one.

+### UIManagager.ts
+**UIManager.constructor()
+The constructor takes a reference to the root ELement Node of the application, which is selected by the instantiator.
+It also stores a reference to an externally created *HashTable* object that is intrinsic to the *UIManager*.
+Next in the constructor, two event listeners are attached to the method **Handler()**.
+Finally some initialisation methods are called.

+**InitUI()**
+Calls another class method, **ResetScopes()**

+**ResetScopes()**
+Iterates over every scope name (provided in a private class property) in order to clear every Hash Table entry.

+**BuildHashTable()**
+In order to find and register all the relevant *data* attributes, this method recursively checks every relevant **Node** in the DOM, ingoring non-HTML Element nodes.
+Once an appropriate Node has been found, another check finds any of the relevant **data-\*** attributes and places references to these elements into a Hash Table (described above).
+The **BuildHasTable()** method is recursive, in order to check the whole DOM tree under the **#rootElement**.

+**Enable()**
+When the design for the Framework is complete, **Enable()** may not be in this module or may not be used at all.
+At the time of writing, **Enable()** is central to the operation of the Framework as it uses the data from the HashTable to enable or disable various UI Elements, in conjunction with methods from the Hash Table.

+**AddDirty()**
+Initially designed as a way to check for shortcuts in the data processing, this method isn't effectively integrated into the overall design yet, but will be.
+Basically it will allow for less polling of the UI and act as a temporary flag holder.
+If a reference to a UI Element is on the list maintained by **AddDirty()** it will be worth checking that element for further information.
+If not, that UI Element hasn't been interacted with recently and we aren't going to bother checking its status.

+**Handler()**
+The **Handler()** method simply responds to events in a general way, then switches to call the relevant method, for type of event coming in.

+**GetElementTypeAndName()**
+This method wraps a call to a method of the **Utils** module to simply split a string.
 ## Installation
 If you wish to play around with the framework, installation is easy.
 Provided is a basic UI with some styles.
 ## Development